 Easy Baked Tofu that really delivers on flavour!
 This is how I satisfy my sticky, delicious tofu cravings when I don't have time to press it or let it marinate for hours.

 Baked Tofu that tastes really good?
 Yes!
-We're talking savoury, tangy, sticky, slightly charred on the edges, and full of flavour, thanks to the awesome and very simple glaze.
+We're talking savoury, tangy, sticky, slightly charred on the edges, and full of flavour, thanks to the awesome and very simple tofu glaze.

 And the thing that's kind of a big deal for me ...
 Just like my BBQ Tofu, you don't have to press it or marinate it and you still get great texture and fantastic flavour.
 Just perfect for people like me who always forget to press or marinate their tofu then end up in a panic when dinner comes around.